top of page

 Anise seed (saunf): light green with an anise flavour

-Caraway seeds or thymol seeds (ajwain): Very small light brown seeds with a distinct earthy flavour of anise seeds and dill.
+Caraway seeds or thymol seeds (ajwain): Tiny light brown seeds with a distinct earthy flavour of anise seeds and dill.
 Most commonly mistaken for kala jeera

 Royal cumin seeds (Shah jeera): Longish seeds similar in colour to jeera seeds but with a much lighter flavour.

-Nigella seeds (kalonji): Small black seeds that have a very distinct pungent nutty taste.
-They are also commonly mistaken for kala jeera because of the black colour
+Nigella seeds (kalonji): Small black seeds with a distinct, pungent, nutty taste.
+They are also commonly mistaken for kala jeera because of the black colour.

-Kala jeera (black cumin): Long dark brown to black seeds that look like shah jeera seeds and with a distinct earthy taste
+Kala jeera (black cumin): Long dark brown to black seeds that look like shah jeera seeds and have a distinct earthy taste

-Now I hope this is cleared up and hope the image below helps you stock your pantry with the appropriate spice correctly labelled.
+Now, I hope this is cleared up.
+I hope the image below helps you stock your pantry with the appropriate spice correctly labelled.

 This is truly a regal dish.
-The everyday rice has a massive upgrade with the saffron that adds a lovely light yellow colour and aroma.
-The kala jeera, which is the appropriate spice for this dish, and other spices scent the rice delicately making it shine.
-There will be no more going back to the boring jeera rice you are used to once you have tried this version.
+The everyday rice is massively upgraded with saffron, which adds a lovely light yellow colour and aroma.
+The kala jeera, which is the appropriate spice for this dish, and other spices scent the rice delicately, making it shine.
+Once you have tried this version, you will never go back to the boring jeera rice you are used to.

 Ingredients: